Ayushii12/System-Design-Problems-LLD/Elevator-System/README.md

 ## Entities
 - **Direction**: Enum that represents the directions of elevator movement (UP/DOWN)
 - **Request**: Represents a user request for an elevator, with properties such as source floor and destination floor
-- **Elevator**: Represents an individual elevator.
-It has a capacity limit and maintains a list of requests.
-It also has a method to process requests
+- **Elevator**: Represents an individual elevator, with properties such as id, capacity, currentFloor, currentDirection, list of requests.
+Also provdes a method to process requests
 - **ElevatorManager**: Manages multiple elevators and handles user requests by finding the optimal elevator
 - **ElevatorSystemDemo**: Entry point of the application and demonstrates the usage of the elevator system